trapdoorsec/blog/reverse.codes/content/blog/the-cost-of-complacency.md

 Reality is though, people clutch their pearls every time something awful happens, but nothing materially changes the status quo.

 ## The Morris Worm incident
-In 1988, an enterprising young student named Robert created what he thought was a harmless experiment to measure the size of ... um... the Internet.
+In 1988, an enterprising young student named Robert created what he thought was a harmless experiment, presumably, to measure the size of
+... um... the Internet.
+(Morris is reported to have stated that he only did it to see if it could be done.)

 ![Robert Morris relaxing at his computer drinking a coke](https://www.vice.com/wp-content/uploads/sites/2/2017/10/1508840382333-robert-morris-primo-worm.jpeg)

-However, His program relied on a default password and a buffer overflow vulnerability in the canonical email service of the day: `sendmail` - a Unix program.
+However, his program relied on a default password and a buffer overflow vulnerability in the canonical email service of the day: `sendmail` - a Unix program.

 He designed a self replication component to his program, and before he could say 'off by one error' he had infected around 10% of the Internets servers at the time (approx 6000 machines), and caused millions of dollars damage in lost productivity.